pdfclown/jada-examples/docs/CONTRIBUTING.md

 1. **check if the issue has already been reported** — use the [GitHub Issues](https://github.com/pdfclown/jada-examples/issues) search

-2. **check if the issue has already been fixed** — try to reproduce it using the latest unreleased [codebase](https://github.com/pdfclown/jada-examples/blob/main/docs/building.md#setup) (to build): check out the relevant branch (`main` for current development, or `r/`-prefixed (e.g., `r/1.5`) for release maintenance) in the repository and [build it](https://github.com/pdfclown/jada-examples/blob/main/docs/building.md#building) by yourself
+2. **check if the issue has already been fixed** — try to reproduce it using the latest unreleased codebase: [check out](https://github.com/pdfclown/jada-examples/blob/main/docs/building.md#setup) the relevant branch (`main` for current development, or `r/`-prefixed (e.g., `r/1.5`) for release maintenance) in the repository and [build it](https://github.com/pdfclown/jada-examples/blob/main/docs/building.md#building) by yourself

 3. **isolate the problem** — reduce your case to the bare minimum which still demonstrates the problem (ideally, create a test case)